dwarvesf/brainery/memo/life-at-dwarves-with-an-tran-the-more-you-challenge-yourself-the-more-exciting-it-gets.md

 ---
 tags:
+  - life
-  - dwarves
+  - people
 title: Life At Dwarves With An Tran The More You Challenge Yourself The More Exciting It Gets
 date: 2022-08-09
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type: memo
 hide_frontmatter: false
-author: null
+author:
 created_time: 2022-08-09
 created: 2022-08-09
 ---